sas-irad/interfolio-api/README.md

  related to the "Review Promotion and Tenure (RPT)" module.
 You are free to use and further development is certainly encourged.
 Visit the project wiki for information on how to contribute.

+## Uses

+The primary purpose of this library is to provide a typescript/javascript interface to the Interfolio API.
+This library takes the grunt work out of actually making the calls to Interfolio.
+It can be used as middle-ware to help script backend integrations.
+Since the instantiation of the library requires a private key to acheive authentication, it is not intended for use in a public front end application.

 ## Installation

 ```bash